 Infrastructure as code establishes consistency and visibility of compute resources across teams—reducing the likelihood of human error.
 This practice works with the declarative nature of Kubernetes applications powered by Helm.
 Combining the two allows you to define apps, resources, and configurations in a reliable, trackable, and repeatable way.

 Accelerate the feedback loop with constant monitoring

-Shorten the time between bugs and fixes with a complete view of your resources, cluster, Kubernetes API, containers and code—from container health monitoring to centralised logging.
-That view helps you prevent resource bottlenecks, trace malicious requests and keep your Kubernetes applications healthy.
+Shorten the time between bugs and fixes with a complete view of your resources, cluster, Kubernetes API, containers, and code—from container health monitoring to centralized logging.
+That view helps you prevent resource bottlenecks, trace malicious requests, and keep your Kubernetes applications healthy.

 Balance speed and security with DevOps